Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Overall depth 36" 37" 37" 40" or 44"

-Total height 33" 33" 33" 35"
+Total height 33" 33" 33" 33"

 Length options 78", 92", 106" 59", 75", 85", 95" 66", 82", 92", 102" 87", 97", 111"

-Seat cushion material Natural latex + wool wrap 2.5 lb HR poly foam 2.5 lb HR poly foam 2.5 lb HR poly foam
+Seat cushion Natural latex + wool wrap 2.5 lb HR poly foam 2.5 lb HR poly foam 2.5 lb HR poly foam

-Back pillows Wool fiber-filled Poly fiber (down option offered) Poly fiber (down option offered) Poly fiber (down option offered)
+Back pillows Wool fiber-filled Poly fiber; down option offered Poly fiber; down option offered Poly fiber; down option offered

 Cover access Removable, zippered covers Removable, zippered covers Removable, zippered covers Removable, zippered covers

-Perceived firmness (our feel) Medium-supportive Medium with plush top feel Medium-supportive Medium, lounge-forward
+Firmness feel Medium-supportive Medium with plush top feel Medium-supportive Medium, lounge-forward

-Back support feel (our feel) Most upright Relaxed-upright Upright-friendly Laid-back
+Back feel Most upright Relaxed-upright Upright-friendly Laid-back

 How We Tested It